Tell us about your career journey so far…

-Alongside the strategy, new product development, advertising, press releases, day-to-day marketing content and social media, I also like to get involved in operations too, helping shape new engines and supporting the rest of the team with their challenges.
+Alongside the marketing day-to-day, I also like to get involved in sales and operations, helping shape new engines and supporting the rest of the team with their challenges.

-I’m clearly a bit nosy and like to know what’s going on!
+I’m clearly a bit nosey and like to know what’s going on!

 What do you enjoy most about your role?

 I really enjoy how varied it is and that it’s something that has grown organically.
-Since implementing our event and exhibition strategy, I’ve had the opportunity to do more public speaking which I am really passionate about.
-Having been selected for a public speaking and media training course called Northern Voices a few months after I joined, I really wanted to push myself and get more exposure for the company.
+Since implementing our event and exhibition strategy, I’ve had the opportunity to do more public speaking, which I am really passionate about.
 Being able to sit on a panel or present a talk or seminar is now one of my favourite parts of the job.

 Tell us about you.
 What do you get up to when you’re not marketing?

-Well, most of my time is spent with the family – one husband, two boys and a kitten keep me rather busy.
-The boys are 7 and 5 now and quite honestly have a better social life than I do!
+Well, most of my time is spent with the family – one husband, two boys and a cat keep me rather busy.
+The boys are 11 and 8 now and quite honestly have a better social life than I do!

 What’s your favourite game?